manonja/Bear-classifyer-fastAI-restnet18/README.md

 - **JavaScript**: For client-side functionality
 - **HTML**: Structuring our web content
 - **CSS**: Styling to make the interface clean and user-friendly
+- **FastAI**: For training the deep learning model with minimal code complexity, chosen for its abstractions for training and fine-tuning neural networks.
+- **ResNet18**: Deep residual learning model known for its efficiency and performance in image classification tasks.
+- **Hugging Face**: To deploy the model and make it accessible via a web interface, we used Hugging Face Spaces.

+## 🏋️‍♂️ How It Works
+- Data Collection: leveraged Kaggle's bear image dataset, which includes labeled images of grizzly, black, and polar bears.
+- Model Training: Using FastAI's high-level API, we trained a ResNet18 model to classify bear images, employing transfer learning techniques to speed up the process and improve accuracy.
+- Deployment: The trained model is deployed on Hugging Face Spaces, ensuring easy integration and real-time classification in the browser.

 ## 🔮 Features